Repo-LB/GraphX3D/README.md

 Rasterizer (Handles Sorting, Clipping, Drawing)

 To see the results download the "Pre_Release" folder and run the .exe file (Windows may pop up a warning; the project is not signed)
 I didn't plan for an early release, came up with this demo project in a day for demonstration purpose.
 The controls are quite whacky and need to be worked on but should still allow observation of the progress.
-The clipping process (performance slowdown when near a Mesh) also can and should be highly optimized (I can avoid creating new variables at the clipping stage).
+Heavy performance (speed) issues currently come from the only external function call I'm using to draw on bitmaps, should run decently in the next update.

 Forward : W
 Backward:  S